 Finding bulk epsom salt that delivers to your area and at a reasonable rate can be a little tricky depending on where you may live but we do know of a few options and solutions:

-- Another option would be to nd a local univar in your area by searching online that oers epsom salt in bulk.
+Another option would be to find a local univar in your area by searching online for bulk epsom salt.
 Be careful to make sure that it is USP grade epsom salt.

 Almost all water care & cleaning supplies can be found on Amazon or your local pool supply store.